trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 ## 2. Create the video

-Now we can convert to a video called `demo-video-no-meta.mp4`:
+Now we can create a video called `demo-video-no-meta.mp4` using all the images in the directory:

 ```
 $ ffmpeg -start_number 000000 -framerate 1 -i MULTISHOT_9698_%06d.jpg -pix_fmt yuv420p demo-video-no-meta.mp4